ssrg-vt/FoxDec/README.md

 For Mac, these are `otool` and `nm`.

 ## How to use <a name="usage"></a>
+These are instructions for a quickstart.
+For more information, we refer to the [user manual](./foxdec/docs/manual/foxdec_manual.pdf).

 <p style="text-align: center;">
   <img style="border: 3px solid #555;" src="./foxdec/docs/overview/overview.png" alt="FoxDec Overview" width="90%"/>
 </p>